sushanthj/Python-CV/Computer_Vision.md

 [Youtube Lectures](https://www.youtube.com/playlist?list=PLmyoWnoyCKo8epWKGHAm4m_SyzoYhslk5){: .btn .fs-5 .mb-4 .mb-md-0 } [Reference Notes](https://www.crcv.ucf.edu/courses/cap5415-fall-2014/){: .btn .fs-5 .mb-4 .mb-md-0 }

 The terms convolution is used in a very loose manner and when people say convolution, they mostly mean correlation.
+However, in our code, we will follow strictly the definition of convolution by flipping the kernel accordingly.

+<i> Note that if we have a symmetric kernel, then convolution and correlation would be the same

-Also, people include the aspects of filtering (i.e taking a kernel and running it over an image) in the overarching term 'Convolution'
+Also, people include the aspects of filtering (i.e taking a kernel and running it over an image) in the overarching term 'Convolution'.

 # Basics